Rice-hull bagwall construction

 Rice-hull bagwall construction is a system of building, with results aesthetically similar to the use of earthbag or cob construction.
-Woven polypropylene bags (or tubes) are tightly filled with raw rice-hulls, and these are stacked up, layer upon layer, with strands of four-pronged barbed wire between.
-A surrounding "cage" composed of mats of welded or woven steel mesh (remesh or "poultry wire") on both sides (wired together between bag layers with, for example, rebar tie-wire) and then stuccoed, to form building walls.
+Woven polypropylene bags (or tubes) are tightly filled with raw rice hulls, and these are stacked up, layer upon layer, with strands of four-pronged barbed wire between.
+A surrounding "cage" composed of mats of welded or woven steel mesh (remesh or "poultry wire") on both sides (wired together between bag layers with, for example, rebar tie-wire) is then stuccoed to form building walls.

-Advantages (compared to earth-bag or cob) include less weight to handle/process, far better insulation values (around 3 - 4 per inch), use of an agricultural-waste product, and the sequestration of CO2.
-This building approach was originally innovated and tested by Don Stephens, in the northwestern U.S. in 2005.

 Fireproofing

-Mixing rice-hulls in boric acid and borax solution results in fireproofing.
+Mixing rice hulls in boric acid and borax solution results in fireproofing.
 A similar result can be achieved if placed on top of poured ingot, which applies direct heat until turned into ash.
 In addition, its ash form does not appeal to vermin.